-Opera Mobile for Android is in beta testing however when it is finally released the new Android application will include both Flash and HTML5 video support.
+Opera Mobile for Android is currently in beta testing.
+However, when it is finally released, the new Android application will include both Flash and HTML5 video support.
+This dual compatibility ensures that users can enjoy a wide range of multimedia content, regardless of the format in which it is delivered.

 The new Opera Mobile for Android has been written not in Java like many other Android apps but in the C++ programming language.
-Made possible by the feature Java Native Interface that enables a more hybrid programming approach.
+This choice of language is made possible by the feature Java Native Interface (JNI) that enables a more hybrid programming approach.
+By leveraging C++, the developers aim to achieve better performance and more efficient memory management, which are critical for a smooth browsing experience on mobile devices.

 “New Web technologies aim to replace it, but Flash will be around for some time.
 If you have Flash player installed on your phone, Opera will support it,” said mobile team member Pavel Studen